OHIO’S CORONAVIRUS NUMBERS:

 OHIO needs PPE’s:

 Ohio Governor Mike DeWine, Lt.
-Governor Jon Husted, and Dr. Amy Acton, MD, MPH, today continued to remind Ohioans of the oncoming shortage of personal protective equipment (PPE) such as masks, goggles, gloves, gowns and face shields for healthcare workers and first responders.
+Governor Jon Husted, and Dr. Amy Acton, MD, MPH are continuing to remind Ohioans of the ongoing shortage of personal protective equipment (PPE) such as masks, goggles, gloves, gowns and face shields for healthcare workers and first responders.

 Taking care of a patient who is in intensive care for a 24-hour shift requires: